Addressing Confounding by Indication Through (Un)Measured Centre Characteristics in Learn-As-you-GO(LAGO) Trials: Illustrative Example: The EXTRA-CVD Study

-with $\eta_1$ and $\eta_2$ obtained from the average difference between the actual intervention in centre $j$ in stage 1 and the hypothetical recommended intervention $\boldsymbol{x}^{(1)}$ from the EXTRA-CVD data on page 16 to retain confounding by indication at the centre level. $\xi_{ij,1}^{(2,n^{(1)})}$ and $\xi_{ij,2}^{(2,n^{(1)})}$ were sampled from the residuals of models regressing each intervention component on centre characteristics, fitted to the EXTRA-CVD data.
-For the non-LAGO approach (scenario 2), we implemented a non-adaptive approach in which the recommended interventions from stage 1, $\boldsymbol{x}^{(1)}$, were used to simulate the actual interventions in stage 2,
+For Scenario 1 (LAGO), the stage 2 recommended intervention $\boldsymbol{x}^{(2,n^{(1)})}$ was obtained from LAGO optimization; for Scenario 2 (non-LAGO), the stage 1 recommended intervention $\boldsymbol{x}^{(1)}$ was used in its place.
+For stage 2, actual interventions were simulated using equations~\eqref{int1_sim} and~\eqref{int2_sim}, where $\eta_1$ and $\eta_2$ were obtained from the average difference between the observed stage 1 interventions and $\boldsymbol{x}^{(1)}$ in the EXTRA-CVD data to retain center-level confounding by indication, and $\xi_{ij,p}^{(k)}$ were sampled from residuals of models regressing each intervention component on center characteristics.
+Control group interventions were set to $\mathbf{0}$ in both scenarios.
+LAGO optimization was performed at the end of each stage for comparison.